en30/online-judge-helper/README.md

 ![Screen Cast](https://github.com/en30/online-judge-helper/raw/master/example.gif)

+## Features
+- Small Sinatra app to automatically create program and test file
+- Google Chrome extension to communicate with the Sinatra app
+- Watch program and test files and run test when they are changed

-You can uses Online Judge Helper on the sites below.
+You can use Online Judge Helper's extension on the sites below.

 - [AIZU ONLINE JUDGE](http://judge.u-aizu.ac.jp/onlinejudge/)
 - [AtCoder](http://atcoder.jp/)